-Another Theridiidae genera (Steatoda) acquired the nickname, false widow, and they, along with their webs, can also be found in houses.
+Often the Steatoda species acquire the nickname false widow.
 The name false widow comes from the spider’s looks.
 From a distance, the body often appears dark, like the black widow spider.
-The picture shows a false widow spider (Steatoda Grossa).
+The picture shows a less common species, Steatoda Grossa.
 With the legs extended, it measures approximately and inch and one-quarter in length.

 Their bites are known to cause pain and discomfort for a small portion of the population, however for most people, their bite produces no side effects.

 Often called grass spiders, the funnel web spiders (Agelenidae) also occasionally wander into houses during cool weather.
 Looking at their tail end represents one general funnel web identification rule of thumb.
 Many species have extended spinnerets and this differentiates them from wolf spiders.

 A close up picture of the eyes also helps with identification.
 Funnel web spider eyes are arranged in two narrow and relatively straight rows.
 The eye arrangement gives them a forward looking appearance.

 Most funnel web spiders are not considered dangerous to humans.
 The Hobo Spider in the Pacific Northwest would be the exception.